What are habits?

 You’re a role model for your child.
 If you see your child starting a habit, perhaps ask yourself whether it’s one of your own habits.
 For example, nail-biting might be passed on within a family.

 Note: some toddlers seem to get comfort from some common but slightly unusual behaviour, including body-rocking, head-rolling and head-banging.
-These habits usually disappear by the age of 18 months.
+Most children stop this behaviour by the time they’re 5 years old.

 Most habits go away by themselves.
-But if your child’s habit is getting in the way of everyday activities, has become embarrassing, or is even causing some harm, you might want to take action.
+But if your child’s habit is getting in the way of everyday activities, has become embarrassing, or is even causing some harm, you might want to do something about it.

-For example, sucking thumbs or fingers is normal and common.
+For example, sucking thumbs or fingers is common and often not a problem.
 But your child might be sucking fingers all the time.
 If this is getting in the way of talking or eating, or your child is being teased by peers because of it, it could be time to break the habit.

 Some tips for breaking habits

-- A gentle reminder can be enough.
+- Gently remind your child about the habit.
 For example, if your child sucks on a sleeve, you can say, ‘Please don’t chew on your sleeve – it’s a bit yucky’.

 - Try to encourage your child to do something else during idle times.
 For example, you could encourage your child to play with a toy that has moveable parts while watching television.
-Maybe try a hand game like ‘Incy Wincy Spider’.
+Or you could suggest a hand game like ‘Incy Wincy Spider’.

-- Habits can come in pairs, like sucking a thumb and pulling hair.
-When you stop the thumb-sucking, the hair-pulling might also stop.
+- If your child has a pair of habits, like sucking a thumb and pulling hair, focus on stopping one of them.
+You might find that if you can stop the thumb-sucking, the hair-pulling might also stop.

 When to get help for habits